-4. It’s popular for a reason – it works
+4. Most popular for a reason

 PRINCE2 is the world’s most popular project management framework.
 More people are certified in PRINCE2 than any other project management certification.

 PRINCE2 is based upon modern best practices in project management.
 In other words, it was developed by some very experienced project managers, so you will benefit from their enormous experience.
 There’s no need for your organization to create its own project management method.
-Just apply PRINCE2 and tailor it to suit your organization’s needs accordingly.
+Just apply PRINCE2 and tailor it to suit your organisation’s needs accordingly.

 There’s an inbuilt mechanism in PRINCE2 to continuously improve your organization’s project management practices.
 It’s one of PRINCE2’s most important features.
 Over time, if you use PRINCE2 you will learn to make fewer mistakes and your projects will become more efficient.
 This will help save your organization time and money.

 If you work in the IT industry, the chances are that you will have heard of Agile.
 These are development methods recently designed to assist teams of software developers deliver software more efficiently.
-If your organization uses agile methods, they will work alongside PRINCE2.
+If your organisation uses agile methods, they will work alongside PRINCE2.
 In fact the latest version of PRINCE2 was designed to work alongside such agile methods and fills many of the holes which exist with agile methods.

-9. Clearly defined structure
+9. Clear structure

 PRINCE2 is very clear about which project management role is responsible and accountable and for what.
 You mean there’s a bunch of roles defined in PRINCE2, not just project manager?
 That’s right, there’s team manager role as well as project manager.
 There’s a support role and more senior roles too.